What is the PTUA?

 Who are we?

 Founded in 1976 as the Train Travellers Association, the Public Transport Users Association represents passengers on public transport throughout Victoria.
 The PTUA is a non-profit, voluntary organisation, with no political affiliations.
-As the recognised consumer organisation for public transport, the PTUA is affiliated to the national and international consumer and environment movements.
+As the recognised consumer and advocacy organisation for public transport, the PTUA is affiliated to the national and international consumer and environment movements.

 What do we do?